RittgerLabGroup/SPIRES_2025_0_1/docs/source/user_guide/run_submission.md

 - we cut the big region into land subdivisions, which can correspond to states/provinces or watersheds.
 The ids of tiles and big regions are stored in `tbx/conf/configuration_of_regions.csv` (field: id) and the ids of all land subdivisions are stored in `tbx/conf/configuration_of_landsubdivisions.csv` (field: id).
 All ids are unique, and a tile id cannot be the same as a land subdivision id.
 These ids are given as task ids in the argument --array of the sbatch command.

+## Environmental variables

+All scripts need to have some environmental variables set, using ~.bashrc (on linux) for general variables and login/passwords/tokens and ~.matlabEnvironmentVariables for variables specific to matlab, including the paths of external matlab packages.

 ## Cases/Fails/Errors not handled in runSubmitter.sh

 **Dual cancel error**